RESTCONF Installation

 Note

-If your system already has another WEB server installed, such as Apache, you must do at least one of the following prior to installing NGINX:
+If your system already has another WEB server installed, such as Apache, you must do at least one of the following (A, B, or C) prior to using NGINX:

 Ubuntu Example: